thevaachandereng/blockRAR/README.md

 ratio are altered based on a patient outcome. blockRAR assigns patient in a block (group) manner and the the block results are analyzed before the randomization ratio is altered.
 Time is divided into factor level in each block (group).
-The treatment and time effect is both obtained in this design.
+The treatment effect is obtained upon adjusting for the time effect in this design.
 The blockRAR website is available [here](https://thevaachandereng/blockRAR/).